Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Preliminaries

-The sensitivity of our parameter estimation relies entirely on the final, steady-state density matrix $\rho_{\lambda}$ of the probe system, which is achieved after its repeated interaction within the information reservoir.
-The primary objective of this work, as noted previously, is to analyze the QFI of a probe quantum system that reaches a steady state under the influence of noisy, algorithmically parameterized quantum information reservoirs in a collision model.
-This analysis will be benchmarked against the QFI calculated from an equivalent noisy quantum algorithm on a single-qubit quantum computer.
-Specifically, this comparison will be performed by computing the QFI from two distinct sources: the steady-state density matrix of the probe system in the collision model and the density matrix obtained from a device-level simulation of the noisy $H \varphi H$ sequence.
+The phase sensitivity analyzed in this work is extracted from the density matrix of the probe qubit obtained after repeated interactions with an information reservoir.
+In the collision model description, this corresponds to the asymptotic probe state reached after many sequential interactions with identically prepared ancilla units.
+Our primary objective is to characterize the quantum Fisher information of this probe state when the reservoir units are algorithmically prepared and carry a finite time noise signature.
+To place these results in a hardware-relevant context, we compare the collision model prediction with the quantum Fisher information obtained from a direct device-level simulation of the same $H\,\varphi\,H$ gate sequence executed on a noisy single qubit platform.
+Specifically, the QFI is evaluated from two complementary descriptions: (i) the asymptotic probe state generated by the collision model and (ii) the output density matrix obtained from a pulse-level open system simulation of the $H\,\varphi\,H$ circuit.

-The dynamics of the device-level simulation will be evaluated within the open system framework~\cite{breuer_theory_2010}.
-The evolution of the density operator is governed by a time-dependent Lindblad equation of the form
+The device-level dynamics are modelled within a standard open system framework~\cite{breuer_theory_2010}, where the driven evolution of the qubit is described by a time-dependent Lindblad master equation.
+The density operator obeys

-where $H(t)$ denotes the system Hamiltonian under an external drive, while the dissipative channels are captured by the Lindblad operators $L_k$ with associated rates $\gamma_k$.
-Formally, the solution can be written in terms of a time-ordered exponential of the Liouvillian superoperator,

-where $\mathcal{L}(t)$ acts on the density matrix.
-This expression highlights the non-trivial role of time ordering when the Hamiltonian is explicitly time dependent, as is often the case in quantum control methods~\cite{motzoi_simple_2009, chow_optimized_2010}.
+which accounts for both coherent control and dissipative processes.
+For time-dependent control Hamiltonians, the evolution is obtained by numerically integrating this equation, which is equivalent to applying a time-ordered exponential of the associated Liouvillian superoperator.
+This formulation is standard in pulse-level simulations of driven superconducting qubits and captures the effects of relaxation and dephasing during gate execution~\cite{motzoi_simple_2009, chow_optimized_2010}.